tecnico-sec/Secure-Sockets-in-action/README.md

 MP - server starts without keys and without errors for this case

-The server is now waiting for a client to connect, to do this we start the client (on a new terminal but in the same folder):
+The server is now waiting for a user to connect, to do this we start the user (on a new terminal but in the same folder):

 ```bash
 java -cp .
 User 5001